Misterblue/misterblue.github.io/programming/herbal/index.md

-Pesto gets login information from the user, creates the Basil viewer, sets the initial place in the world to view, queries for the Content Servers, and links the Content Servers to Basil.
+Pesto gets login information from the user, creates the Basil viewer, sets the initial place in the world to view, queries for the Space Servers, and links the Space Servers to Basil.
-The Content Servers then send Basil the items to display.
+The Space Servers then send Basil the items to display.

-## Finding Content Servers
+## Finding Space Servers

 The Basil model of looking into a virtual world or looking out into the real world